wein.plus

 Log in Become a Member

 The white grape variety originates from Greece.
-Synonyms are Debina Metsovou, Debina Palea, Dempina, Ntempina and Zitsa.
-It should not be confused with the two Albanian varieties Debina Kala and Debina Teki (although possibly related) or (because of a similar synonym) Tsitska.
-The wine made from it was praised by the British poet George Gordon Byron alias "Lord Byron" (1788-1824), who took part in the Greek struggle for freedom.
-The late-ripening vine is susceptible to botrytis and sensitive to drought.
-It produces tangy, acidic white wines with a typical apple aroma, which are well suited for the production of sparkling wine.
-However, it is also used as table grape.
-The variety is mainly cultivated in the regions of Epirus in the Zitsa appellation, in the Peloponnese and in Thessaly.
-In 2016, only 14 hectares of vines were reported, with a strong downward trend (Kym Anderson statistics).
+Synonyms include Debina Metsovou, Debina Palea, Dempina, Ntempina, and Zitsa.
+It should not be confused with the two Albanian varieties Debina Kala and Debina Teki (although possibly related) or (due to similar synonym) Tsitska.
+The wine produced from it was praised by the British poet George Gordon Byron, alias 'Lord Byron' (1788-1824), who participated in the Greek War of Independence.
+The late-ripening vine is susceptible to Botrytis and sensitive to drought.
+It produces lively, acidic white wines with a typical apple aroma, which are well-suited for the production of sparkling wine.
+It is also used as a table grape.
+The variety is mainly cultivated in the regions of Epirus in the appellation Zitsa, on the Peloponnese, and in Thessaly.
+In 2016, 14 hectares of vineyard area were recorded, with a declining trend (Kym Anderson).
+Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012 Image: photo archive National Interprofessional Organization of Vine and Wine.

 Voices of our members